m-mosuavi/simpleCMS/README.md

-# SimpleCMS is a platform for content delivery system like wordpress
+# SimpleCMS is a platform for content managment system like wordpress